on Apr 10, 2023, Updated Jul 06, 2023

 - 3 tablespoons avocado oil

 - If you buy chicken liver you don't need to cut it as it's smaller to begin with.
-If you use beef/calf liver, we like to cut it into equal sized pieces.
+If you use beef/calf liver, cut it into equal, bite-sized pieces.

-- First, you'll want to pat the liver dry with paper towels.
-And if you want to reduce the gamey liver taste a bit, you can soak the livers in cold water for 15 minutes to 3 hours – before rinsing and patting them dry.
+- First, pat the liver dry with paper towels.
+And if you want to reduce the gamey liver taste a bit, you can soak the livers in cold water for 15 minutes to 3 hours; then rinse and pat dry.

-- Add the liver in a bowl, season with salt and pepper and add a tablespoon of oil.
-Massage it or mix with a spoon.
+- Add the liver to a bowl, season with salt and pepper and add 1 tablespoon of the avocado oil.
+Massage or mix with a spoon.

-- Add another two tablespoons of oil to a pan on the stove.
-Heat up the oil on medium-heat and once it shimmers, add the liver making sure it's spaced apart so it doesn't steam.
+- Add the remaining 2 tablespoons oil to a pan.
+Heat the oil on medium-heat and once it shimmers, add the liver, making sure it's spaced apart so it doesn't steam.
 The liver should sizzle when you add it in.

-- Cook it for about 2 minutes on each side.
+- Cook for about 2 minutes on each side for beef liver and 3 minutes on each side for chicken liver.
 Liver cooks incredibly fast and it's better not to overcook it for best results as it will be way more tender and palatable.

-- Add in the onions and cook for another 1-2 minutes or until they have softened.
-Add in the cream and stir for another minute.
-Take it off the heat and garnish with chives.
+- Add in the onions and cook for another 1 to 2 minutes, or until they have softened.
+Add the wine or broth, if using, and let cook for 30 seconds.
+Add the cream and stir for another minute.
+Transfer the liver and onions to a plate and garnish with chives, if using.

 - Note: You'll want to cook the chicken liver for about 3 minutes on each side or until the internal temperature reaches 165F for chicken liver.
 If you're making beef/calf liver, don't overcook it.
 This tip will turn you from a hater to a lover.
 You want a bit of pink for beef/calf liver – no more, no less.